vitush93/frontend/README.md

-# LESS Frontend
+# Frontend

+My grunt Handlebars + Browserify scaffolding.

 ## Installation and configuration

 Run `npm install` to download necessary modules.

-I did not include **bower.json** file, so other dependencies are entirely up to you.
-This environment comes with Bootstrap and jQuery and that's it.
+This will also run `bower install` automatically after all node modules are installed.

 ## Grunt

-For development, run `grunt` which does following for you:
+Running `grunt` does following for you:

-- compiles your html, css and scripts
+- compiles sass, scripts and Handlebars templates
-- copies images and fonts to `build/` folder
-- starts *browserSync*
-- starts *watch task*
+- starts watch task

-To get your production assets run `grunt build` which:
+To get your production assets run `grunt release` which:

-- compiles and minifies your html, css and scripts
+- compiles and compress css and scripts

-To use compiled stylesheets and scripts include **master.css** and **master.js** in your html files.
+To use compiled stylesheets and scripts include **css/master.css** and **js/master.js** in your html files.

 ## Usage

-### HTML

-You can include HTML file in another HTML file using `include "path/filename.html"`.
-See `dev/index.html` for typical header/footer example.

 ### JavaScript

-In this environment, you can write your scripts in node.js's modular fashion.
-Browserify will then assemble your application into single `build/js/master.js` file.
-See `dev/js` scripts for example. `dev/js/main.js` is configured as dependency root for your scripts.
+In this environment, you can write your scripts in node.js modular fashion.
+Browserify will then assemble your application into single file: `js/master.js`. `src/js/main.js` is configured as dependency root for your scripts.

+To use external scripts with browserify (such as bower_components/ scripts or manually downloaded plugins) without specifying their full path in `require()` function, add their aliases to ``package.json:browser`` section.

+### Handlebars Templates

+This project comes with precompiled Handlebars templates.
+All template files in `src/templates` are compiled into `src/js/templates.js` and can be used as a node module.
+See `src/js/main.js` for example usage.

 ### Stylesheets

-This environment uses LESS as its main CSS preprocessor.
-Import all your stylesheets in `dev/less/main.less`.
+This project uses SASS as CSS preprocessor.
+Import all your stylesheets in `src/scss/main.scss`.